AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 ### Insights
 From the analysis, several general insights emerged:

-1. **Industry that raised the most funds**: The highest-paying jobs for data analysts that allow remote work offer a wide range of salaries, the highest at $650,000!
-2. **Company that raised the most funds**: High-paying data analyst jobs require advanced proficiency in SQL, suggesting it’s a critical skill for earning a top salary.
+1. **Industry that raised the most funds**: Media in 2022 alone made up 31.07% of the total funds raised for all 4 years and therefore rasied the most funds.
+Interestingly, media did not even make the top 5 for any other year.
+2. **Company that raised the most funds**: Netflix takes the lead with more then 3 times the funds the runner up had!
+Unsuprisingly, Netflix is part of the media industry.
-3. **Percent of total industry funds that leading company makes up**: SQL is also the most demanded skill in the data analyst job market, thus making it essential for job seekers.
+3. **Percent of total industry funds that leading company makes up**: Netflix only has entries for 2022 and makes up 96.6% of the total media funds.
+From this we can deduce that Netfix is the sole reason that media only made the top 5 for the year 2022.
+The craziest part is media contains a total of 65 companies!
-4. **Layoffs for leading company compared to other companies**: Specialized skills, such as SVN and Solidity, are associated with the highest average salaries, indicating a premium on niche expertise.
-5. **Correlation between funds and layoffs**: SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.
+4. **Layoffs for leading company compared to other companies**: I wrote my qeury to rank companies by percentage laid off with higher ranks denoting a lower percent laid off.
+Netflix ranked 116 out of 118 ranks, making them one of the companies with the lowest percentage laid off!
+5. **Correlation between funds and layoffs**: Most companies have a below average layoff percentage and raised an average amount of funds.
+Also, the companies who raised very high funds are almost all below average in terms of layoffs.
+Therefore, low layoffs is not a strong indication of high funds, but high funds likely means low layoffs.
-6. 5. **Top 5 companies and industries with most layoffs per year**: SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.
+6. **Top 5 companies and industries with most layoffs per year**: Many big name companies made the top 5 for most layoffs.
+Also, many of the same industries that had high funds (question 1) also have lots of layoffs.
+Finally, 2021 had the least amount of layoffs in terms of both companies and industries.

-### Closing Thoughts

-This project enhanced my SQL skills and provided valuable insights into the data analyst job market.
-The findings from the analysis serve as a guide to prioritizing skill development and job search efforts.
-Aspiring data analysts can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
-This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data analytics.